dev-il-dev/happy-birthday/README.md

 Feel free to [get in touch with me](mailto:afiur.fahim@gmail.com) if you need any help with it.
 You can [find me on Twitter](https://twitter.com/faahim01) as well. :)

-## Contributing

-I've used plain HTML, CSS and JavaScript with [GSAP](https://greensock.com/gsap) for animations.
-If you have any idea to improve it or make it more interesting, feel free to send a PR, or create an issue for a feature request.
+if you have any idea to improve it or make it more interesting, feel free to send a PR, or create an issue for a feature request.

 Happy wishing! 🎉